 Whether you sun-bathe on an English or Spanish coast for your holiday, you live at any rate like a lion-until your money gives out!
 You then return to be a sheep in your home or office while another fifty weeks go by.

 However you are much better off than the sheep of fifty years ago.
-Today there

-THIS BRITAIN . . .
+Today there are aids and comforts unthought of in the past.
+What is more, they are within the range of most pockets.